dougy147/mcbash/README.md

 ## Size sometimes matters

 For `00:1A:79:xx:xx:xx`-like MAC addresses (the most commonly used), there are $16^6$ possibilities (≈16.7million).
-The collision probability on sparsely populated servers is low by definition.
+Collision probability on sparsely populated servers is low by definition.

 ## Instructions for careless minds

-Illegality is not contained in that program, only in its user's purposes.
+Power is all relative, and this program's is quite low; even pretty harmless.
+However, I might need to release myself of any responsibility in the way you will use this program.
+Indeed, it might be unappropriate in some countries.
-Use that script on your personal goods only.
+As far as I understand (i.e. poorly), imperative programming is like stacking bricks on top of each other.
-I am only responsible for sharing a recipe one would find by oneself with any search engine.
+If there's nothing wrong stacking, climbing the pile might.
-Imperative programmation is like stacking bricks on top of each other.
+That way, it's unnecessary to say I'm only responsible for sharing a recipe one would find all the ingredients thanks to any search engine.

-If there's nothing wrong stacking bricks, climbing might.
+So, illegality is not contained in that program.
+It can only be in its user's purposes.

-Last but not least, I'm .
+Please use that script consciously, on your personal goods only.

 ## How did that help ?